 When using a sinusoidal clock input, the noise contributed by clock jitter improves as the clock amplitude is increased.
 Hence, it is recommended to use large clock amplitude.
-Use clock amplitude greater than 1 $V{PP}$ to avoid performance degradation.
+As shown by Figure 19, use clock amplitude greater than 1 VPP to avoid performance degradation.

 In addition, the clock buffer has programmable gain to amplify the input clock to support very low clock amplitude.
-The gain can be set by programming the register bits <CLKIN GAIN> (refer to Table 14) and increases monotonically from Gain 0 to Gain 5 settings.
+The gain can be set by programming the register bits <CLKIN GAIN> (refer to Table 14) and increases monotonically from Gain 0 to Gain 4 settings.
 Table 22 lists the minimum clock amplitude supported for each gain setting.

-CLOCK BUFFER GAIN MINIMUM CLOCK AMPLITUDE SUPPORTED, mVPP differential
+CLOCK BUFFER GAIN MINIMUM CLOCK AMPLITUDE SUPPORTED mVPP differential